-Electric Freestanding electric ranges and all of their component parts, except as detailed below\, are warranted to be free from defective materials or workmanship in normal household use for a period of twelve (12) months from the date of original retail purchase.
+Freestanding dual fuel ranges and all of their component parts, except as detailed below, are warranted to be free from defective materials or workmanship in normal household use for a period of twelve (12) months from the date of original retail purchase.
 Viking Range Corporation, warrantor, agrees to repair or replace, at its option, any part which fails or is found to be defective during the warranty period.

-\Painted and decorative items are warranted to be free from defective materials or workmanship for a period of ninety (90) days from the date of original retail purchase.
+Glass (including light bulbs), painted and decorative items are warranted to be free from defective materials or workmanship for a period of ninety (90) days from the date of original retail purchase.
 ANY DEFECTS MUST BE REPORTED TO THE SELLING DEALER WITHIN NINETY (90) DAYS FROM DATE OF ORIGINAL RETAIL PURCHASE.